 2. Border Collie

 Border Collies are known for being loyal and intelligent but are also considered more high-maintenance dogs due to their work drive.
 Because they were originally bred to be herding dogs, this breed needs both lots of exercise and mental stimulation.
 Border Collies would be a great fit for active families who also want to teach their pets lots of fun, impressive tricks!

 Border collies are also known for their beautiful long coat that requires weekly brushing.
 Get your family involved with this maintenance routine that can help your kids learn responsibility while bonding with your pup.

 Bulldogs are a wonderful option for busy, social families who live in smaller spaces.
-Bulldogs tend to be friendly and docile, which means they can adapt to both city or country lifestyles.
+Bulldogs tend to be friendly and docile, which means they can adapt to both city and country lifestyles.
 While they still need regular walks to be happy and healthy, bulldogs can get along with a wide variety of other pets, and they also have short coats that require minimal care.

-Bulldogs love a good play session, but can also be the ultimate couch potato when the time is right.
+Bulldogs love a good play session but can also be the ultimate couch potato when the time is right.
 This makes them good family dogs if you want a pup that is equal parts fun, social, and cuddly.

 4. Irish Setter

 Irish Setters are famous for their reddish coats.
 They are very extroverted and high-energy dogs, which makes them great for sporty kids or active teens.
 These dogs need plenty of space to exercise, so they are best suited for larger homes, preferably with a yard.

 This breed will love the chance to join you on your daily walks, runs, or hikes.
 If you’re looking for a well-behaved workout partner, then this breed is a must-have!